 This dominance is most striking in the data on Korea’s spending on research and development (R&D).
 Indeed, Korea devoted a little over 4% of its GDP to R&D, more than any other OECD country.
 However, three-quarters of its private R&D investments went to the conglomerates and, in 2013, just over a fifth went to SMEs.

-Korean President Park Geun-hye wants SMEs play a bigger role.
+Korean President Park Geun-hye wants SMEs to play a bigger role.
 By nurturing start-ups and small businesses, particularly in the digital sphere, the president underlined the importance in her 2013 inaugural speech of aiming at “the convergence of science and technology with industry, the fusion of culture with industry and the blossoming of creativity in the very border areas that were once permeated by barriers.”

 Korea’s policy makers are now tackling these barriers by loosening regulation, allocating a greater percentage of R&D funding to SMEs (to some 53% of government-funded business investment in R&D in 2013) , easing SME access to non-debt financing, creating innovation hubs, and providing tax incentives to companies who provide financing to startups.